Music Philosophy

 Being a musician entails more than mastering a particular instrument.
 The complete musician is a music-maker who is competent in sight-reading, knowledgeable of music theory and composition, and who has an understanding and appreciation of orchestral instruments (e.g., percussion, saxophone, clarinet, flue, trumpet, trombone, violin, cello, etc.) and of nature’s oldest instrument, the human voice.
 To develop these skills, students attend weekly one-on-one lessons with their instructors.
-To further perfect these skills, all music students— whether instrumentalists or vocalists and regardless of their chosen instrument, must participate in a vocal chorus and an orchestra.
+To further perfect these skills, all music students— whether instrumentalists or vocalists and regardless of their chosen instrument, must participate in a vocal chorus and.or a music ensemble.

 Violin